 The process known as Microsoft Tablet PC Component or 123FlashChatTomcatServer9.9 belongs to software Microsoft Windows Operating System or 123 Flash Chat by Microsoft (www.microsoft.com) or TopCMM Software.

-Description: Tcserver.exe is an important part of Windows, but often causes problems.
-The file tcserver.exe is located in a subfolder of "C:\Program Files\Common Files".
+Description: Tcserver.exe is not essential for Windows and will often cause problems.
+The tcserver.exe file is located in a subfolder of "C:\Program Files".

-Tcserver.exe is a Windows core system file.
-The program has no visible window.
-The file is a Microsoft signed file.
-Therefore the technical security rating is 2% dangerous, however also read the users reviews.
+The program is not visible.
+The file is not a Windows system file.
+Tcserver.exe is able to hide itself.
+Therefore the technical security rating is 55% dangerous, however you should also read the user reviews.

 Recommended: Identify tcserver.exe related errors

-If tcserver.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 56% dangerous.
+If tcserver.exe is located in a subfolder of the user's profile folder, the security rating is 56% dangerous.
 The file size is 7,680 bytes.
-There is no description of the program.
+It is a file with no information about its developer.
 The program is not visible.
 It is not a Windows core file.

-Important: Some malware camouflages itself as tcserver.exe, particularly when located in the c:\windows or c:\windows\system32 folder, for example Trojan.Gen (detected by Symantec), and VirTool:Win32/Obfuscator.XX (detected by Microsoft).
+Important: Some malware also uses the file name tcserver.exe, for example Trojan.Gen (detected by Symantec), and VirTool:Win32/Obfuscator.XX (detected by Microsoft).
 Therefore, you should check the tcserver.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.